 Answer: It doesn’t have great value as pressure reading, as it may be reading ambient temperature.

-12. If one sensor in a kit stop working, is it possible to replace a sensors alone?
+12. If one sensor in the system stops working, is it possible to replace that sensor ?

 Answer: Yes, each sensor has a unique ID code, just program the new sensor to the monitor, the new sensor will replace the old sensor automatically.

 13. Do I need to re-program the sensors after tires rotation?

 Answer: NO. Vehicles should have the tires rotated after running certainamount of miles, in order to ensure normal usage, just ensure you put the sensor on the original programmed tire position.

 14. Can I combine sensors or boosters from other manufactures with the EEZ RV PRODUCTS TPMS system?